 - Eat in 35 minutes: Chop, toss with olive oil, salt, and pepper, and roast at 400 degrees F for 20-30 minutes or until tender.
 Shake it up by adding different herbs or spices with the salt and pepper.

-- Eat in one hour: Replace other roots with parsnips in a favorite stew or soup recipe.
+- Eat in 45-60 minutes: Replace other roots with parsnips in a favorite stew or soup recipe.

 - Eat in 45 minutes: Try a light potato salad.
 Cut potatoes into bite-sized pieces and bring to a boil.
 Cook until just tender.
 Drain and let cool.
 Mix 1 to 1 ratio of mayo/sour cream/yogurt to potatoes.
 Add whatever herbs or seasoning you like.
 Mix together and enjoy!
 Seasoning ideas: garlic + onion powder + dill OR parsley + cayenne + lemon zest.